 The system detects real-time desk occupancy because all desks are equipped with motion and electrical management sensors.

 All the collected information are displayed on directories, mobile application, and on the facility manager desktop via software.

 Another interesting aspect of this project is the cross-language approach, necessary to tackle different steps:

-The project reveals pair-programming and regression tests benefits: on one side, pair-programming is an Agile software development technique which is useful to share knowledge, identify problems and quickly find solutions.
-On the other side, the added-value of regression tests stands on preventing emerging critical development issues.
+The project reveals pair-programming and regression test benefits: on one side, pair-programming is an Agile software development technique that is useful to share knowledge, identify problems and quickly find solutions.
+On the other side, the added value of regression tests stands in preventing emerging critical development issues.

 The project was even challenging because has implied many problem-solving techniques in terms of coding and software architecture.

 (*) Kura is the software that runs over a raspberry for which ad hoc modules have been created in order to be connected to the sensors.

 (**) AWS Lambda is an event-driven, serverless computing platform provided by Amazon as a part of the Amazon Web Services.
 It is a compute service that runs code in response to events and automatically manages the compute resources required by that code.